-Projections for energy access for micro, small and medium-sized enterprises enterprises (MSMEs), with a planned additional result of 32,600 MSMEs reached until the end of 2024.
+A significant upward trend is anticipated in energy access for micro, small and medium-sized enterprises (MSMEs), with a planned additional result of 32,600 MSMEs reached until the end of 2024.
 Top countries expected to deliver two-thirds of the additional results are Bangladesh, Bolivia and Kenya.
 The overall achievement of EnDev 1+2 is expected to be 106,100 MSMEs reached by the end of 2024.